 2. Introdução à Programação Linear, J.O.
 Cerdeira, texto de apoio à unidade curricular Introdução às Probabilidades e Estatística e Investigação Operacional, 2013

-During any evaluation students are only allowed to use a scientific calculator.
+During course/modules assessment, students are allowed to use a scientific calculator.

 Part I - Probability and Statistics.